cgeo/cgeo.github.io/development.md

 ## Our website

-Like our application also this website is open source and is hosted on [Github](https://github.com/cgeo/cgeo.github.io).
+Like our application also this website is open source and is hosted on [GitHub](https://github.com/cgeo/cgeo.github.io).

 If you find errors or outdated information on it or you have ideas for improving it, you are welcome to contribute as described in the [readme file](https://github.com/cgeo/cgeo.github.io/blob/master/README.md).

 We are also looking for people willing to help writing a users manual for c:geo.
-Just contact us via Github if you are interested.
+Just contact us via GitHub if you are interested.

 ## Nightly Builds